BepisThrone/SexLab-Wiki/docs/slp/beginners-guide.md

 Animations are the visual content—the movements actors perform during scenes.
 These come in **animation packs** created by various authors.

 ### Animation Packs
 Collections of animations bundled together.
-P+ has moved from the old SLAL packs to SexLab Scene Builder (SLSB) packs.
-These have to either be converted from SLAL or made from scratch.
-A collection of automated conversions is available [here](link pending)
+P+ uses SexLab Scene Builder (SLSB) packs instead of the old SLAL format.
+Most popular SLAL packs have SLSB conversions available.
+See [Animation Packs](../animation-packs/) for downloads.

 ### Scenes/Threads
 A "scene" or "thread" is an active animation session.
 P+ can run multiple threads simultaneously.

 ### Tags
 Animations are categorized using tags (e.g., "Aggressive", "Loving", "Oral").
-Mods use these tags to select appropriate animations.
+Mods use these tags to select appropriate animations for different situations.

 ### Enjoyment System
 P+ features a rebuilt enjoyment system that tracks actor pleasure during scenes based on: